Orzel017/017_CSLM_contorl/README.md

 ## About

-MDA_GUI is an open source software package for controlling a confocal laser-scanning microscope (CSLM).
+Pyfocal is an open source software package for controlling a confocal laser-scanning microscope (CSLM).

 This repository is built from [this repository](https://github.com/mdbackerman/Quantum_optics_control), an original software package to control a CSLM built for the Lukin Group at Harvard University.